MickeyDang/flowy/README.md

 ### Common Issues

 1. **MCP Server not connecting**: Ensure the path in `claude_desktop_config.json` is correct and absolute
-2. **PowerPoint generation fails**: Check that all required dependencies are installed
+2. **PDF generation fails**: Check that all required dependencies are installed
 3. **Layout issues**: Verify that nodes are properly connected before applying layout

 ### Debug Mode